Equivalences of Graded Categories: Preliminaries

+We leave it to the reader to draw the resulting graphical relations we get from the four equations above.
+These general relations will not be so important for this paper.
+What is important are the specialisations of $\mathcal{F}$ to the bimodule equivalences $L_\cM: \cM^{op} \boxtimes \cM \to \cC$ and $R_{\cM}: \cM \boxtimes \cM^{op}\to \cC$.
+For these cases we get the following graphical relations (here $X$ can be either $L_\cM$ or $R_\cM$):

+These distinguished 3-morphisms and relations will be sufficient for this paper to prove everything regarding $\BBBrPic(\cC)$ we need for this paper.

-\subsection{An action of $\operatorname{BrPic}(C)$ on $\Inv(Z(C))$}
+\subsection{An action of $\operatorname{BrPic}(\cC)$ on $\Inv(\cZ(\cC))$}

-It is shown in \cite{MR2677836} that the group of invertible elements of the centre of $C$, $\Inv(Z(C))$, and the group of bimodule auto-equivalences of $C$, $\Aut(C)$, are isomorphic.
-The isomorphism sends $(X,\gamma_{X,-})$ to the auto-equivalence $ X\triangleright ?$.
+It is shown in \cite{MR2677836} that the group of invertible elements of the centre of $\cC$ and the group of bimodule auto-equivalences of $\cC$ are isomorphic.
+This isomorphism sends the invertible central object $(X,\gamma_{X,-})$ to the bimodule auto-equivalence $ X\triangleright ?$.
 The left bimodule structure map is given by $\gamma_{X,-}$, and the right bimodule structure map is trivial.
-We will implicitly use this isomorphism throughout this paper.
+We will implicitly use this isomorphism throughout this paper, regarding elements of $\Inv(\cZ(\cC))$ as auto-equivalences of the trivial bimodule $\cC$, and vice versa.